nikhil1raghav/blog/content/books.md

 {{<image src="/files/dune.jpg" style="width:15%;height:auto;float:left;margin:0px 10px 10px 10px;">}}

-Read it because 2021 movie which ended prematurely.
+Read it because 2021 movie ended prematurely.
 There are many concepts I find interesting in the universe of Dune.
 For example, training someone since birth to do calculations like computer because relying on machines to do this is bad.
 Planting prophecies across planets to bend locals.
 Still-suits, shields, ornithopters.
 Selective breeding by Bene gesserit.
-World building, treatment of politics & environment make it worthwhile read.
+World building, treatment of politics & environment make it a worthwhile read.

 Ending was underwhelming & I don't feel like reading any sequels.